jcbjoe/jcbjoe/README.md

 Im a software developer that loves learning new things and exploring everything tech related!

 - Software Developer for the Voice+ platform at [iCabbi](https://icabbi.com/en-gb/)
-- Graduate in Computer Science for Games from [Sheffield Hallem University](https://www.shu.ac.uk/)
+- Graduate in Computer Science for Games from [Sheffield Hallam University](https://www.shu.ac.uk/)

 ## My Links